tomGdow/RichInternetApplication/README.md

 A preliminary version ([clickTheDivs](http://clickthedivs.tomgdow.com/)), written in JavaScript but with no jQuery:  http://clickthedivs.tomgdow.com/

 ### Notes
-The [delpoyed version](http://clickthedivs.tomgdow.com/) of clickTheDivs it that found at:
+The [delployed version](http://clickthedivs.tomgdow.com/) of clickTheDivs it that found at:

     RichInternetApplication/JavaScript Version of RIA/click_the_divs_final